Updated: Feb 10

 Prior to conducting a test, and assuming you have followed VRR as best as you possibly can do, you must consider warming-up.
 A warm-up is of paramount importance irrespective of whether you are taking part in an exercise session or pitting yourself against a test.

 Warming up not only improves our physical performance but it also reduces our chances of injury.
-For more on the benefits of this crucial component of exercise follow the link.
+Follow the link for more on the benefits of this crucial component of exercise.

 Cardiovascular fitness is an expression of the volume of blood the heart and blood vessels can pump around the body every minute.
 That volume – or quantity – is called the cardiac output.
 And the greater the cardiac output the more oxygenated blood is circulated around the body - thus feeding working muscles with a greater supply of energy.